 The American Academy of Pediatrics (AAP) recommends annual flu shots for everyone 6 months of age and older, including children and adolescents.

-Immunizing your child is the best way to prevent influenza and the serious complications that can result from an infection.
+Immunizing your child is the best way to prevent influenza and its serious complications.
 Each year, on average, 5% to 20% of the U.S. population gets the flu and more than 200,000 people are hospitalized from complications.
-At least 77 children died from the flu in the 2015-2016 season, for example, although the actual number is probably much higher since many flu deaths aren't reported.
+In addition, at least 104 children died from the flu in the 2016-2017 season.
 Being immunized every year significantly reduces the risk of a child being hospitalized due to flu.

 Additional Information & Resources: